 5. CoQ10 – Meats That Include Heart, Liver, And Kidney, Fatty Fish, Walnuts, Citrus Vegetables

 It is a compound that gives energy to your body.
 It works for increasing the fertility rate in highly diabetic patients, reducing acidity related headaches, managing low blood pressure caused due to low sugar, improving physical fitness, and reducing fatigue.
+It’s also a reminder that healthy eating for diabetics doesn’t have to be boring because this nutrient is primarily found in fatty fish, organ meats, and walnuts.

 6. Curcumin (Found In Turmeric)